SEA Community Outreach

 By Julie Chun, Community Outreach Chair

-This is my third year of volunteering as SEA’s Community Outreach Chair, a position I wanted to do, that I was on the waitlist for five years.
+Since 2017, I have been volunteering as SEA’s Community Outreach Chair, a position I wanted to do, that I was on the waitlist for five years.
 And it’s worth it!
 As a mom of three boys, my husband and I have always stressed we should give back to our community, thus we believe in walking the talk.
 The volunteer work I do for SEA also provides a completely different perspective from what I do in life, and grounds me to my community in China, where I am a guest.

 Unlike many other SEA Chair positions, the CO position does not have a committee because I work with other volunteers from the various organizations we support, all of whom give so much of their time.
 SEA currently supports and funds six charitable organizations in China.
 The following four are the ones I “inherited” from our former CO Chair Laura Tang who was in the position for nine years.